 The module will study some of the major works in the history of modern philosophy of science.
-Texts to be studied will be drawn from a list which includes major works by philosophers such as Popper, Kuhn, Lakatos, Salmon, etc. The approach will be philosophical and critical, and will involve the close reading of texts.
+Texts to be studied will be drawn from a list that includes major works by philosophers such as Popper, Kuhn, Lakatos, Shapere, and Feyerabend.
+The approach will be philosophical and critical, and will involve the close reading of texts.
 Students will be expected to engage critically with the works being studied and to formulate and argue for their own views on the issues covered.

-This module appears in:
+This module appears in the following module collections.

 Also available under code PL580 (Level 6)